 ‘We are currently in the studio writing and recording new material for a 5 track EP to be released this year.
 Writing in the studio is a new approach for us so it will be very interesting to see what we come up with!

 Last year we produced and released 7, our seventh studio album.
-That included a second disc called Live ’n’ Lethal recorded in our home town.
-Featuring our entire first album plus selected numbers from the other albums.
+That included a second disc called Live ’n’ Lethal recorded in our home town featuring tracks from our entire first album plus selected numbers from our other albums.
 We are still an active live band though most shows now tend to be in Europe’.

 Both albums and more merchandise is available from the official website http://www.savageband.com